“You can’t always get what you want. But if you try sometimes you might find you get what you need.” — The Rolling Stones

 - Professional social media

-- Observed soft skills (ability to write, speak at acceptable level)
+- Observed soft skills (ability to write, speak at an acceptable level)

 - Ability to answer basic relevant skill questions (aka knockout questions)